embaldridge/grant-proposals/Postdoc-proposal.md

 No new data will be collected; but additional data may be compiled from the literature.
 Any additional database compilations will be initially compiled openly on GitHub, and versions of the database used for analysis will be archived on figshare prior to ultimate publication in *Ecological Archives* as a data paper, which archives the data and allows the data to be freely accessed.
 I will write script to make these data, and any other publicly available datasets that I use, directly importable through the EcoData Retriever(www.ecodataretriever.org).
 The EcoData Retriever is a tool developed to make the reuse of ecological data simpler and more reproducible [morris2013].

 ###Presentations/Posters
 Presentations and posters about the research will be archived on GitHub (http://github.com/embaldridge/posters-pres) and either figshare (posters) or Slideshare (presentations).
 Additionally, a pre-talk transcript will be available on the GitHub repository in advance of the presentation to accommodate neurodivergent  and hearing impaired colleagues.
-Ideally, talks will be livestreamed with Google Hangouts on Air or simiilar software to allow for remote participation.
+Ideally, talks will be live-streamed with Google Hangouts on Air or similar software to allow for remote participation.
 If this is not possible, due to venue or event restrictions, I will record the talk after the fact.
 In either event, the video of the talk will then be closed captioned and made publicly available on YouTube.

 ###Publications
 All publications will first be made available as pre-prints through a preprint server such as arXive, bioRxive, or PeerJ.
 Final publications will be published in journals that allow for gold open access publication and have rapid review times (e.g., Ecology, PLoS, PeerJ, etc.).

 ###Roles and responsibilities
-Elita Baldridge will be primarily responsible for data collection and management, code development and managment, and dissemination of research products.
+Elita Baldridge will be primarily responsible for data collection and management, code development and management, and dissemination of research products.
 Supporting scientists will provide guidance and support in developing, managing, and sharing code.
 The reproducible workflow and archiving of research products for this project will provide long-term open-access to data, code,and computational tools both during the term of the grant, and after the grant ends.

 <!--